Mandatory reporting of CWD-positive test results from other states or countries

 Carcass disposal

 To prevent spreading prions that cause CWD, avoid disposing of carcass parts on the landscape in a different location from where the animal was harvested.
 WDFW recommends either field dressing and leaving all inedible parts of your harvested animal at the kill site or disposing of inedible parts at an approved landfill.
-See our web map above for landfill locations that allow carcass disposal.
+See the webmap in the Testing for chronic wasting disease section for approved landfills.
+Please call first to confirm hours of operation and disposal fees.